Psycho (franchise): History (1959–1997)

-Roger Ebert gave the film three out of five stars, saying: "Any movie named Psycho III is going to be compared to the Hitchcock original, but Perkins isn't an imitator.
-He has his own agenda.
-He has lived with Norman Bates all these years, and he has some ideas about him, and although the movie doesn't apologize for Norman, it does pity him.
-For the first time, I was able to see that the true horror in the "Psycho" movies isn't what Norman does - but the fact that he is compelled to do it".
-Vincent Canby of The New York Times said: "It has a cast of talented, self-effacing actors, who don't upstage the material, and an efficient screenplay by Charles Edward Pogue, who doesn't beat you over the head to prove that he has a sense of humor".
-Ken Hanke of Mountain Xpress called the film a "superior horror sequel stylishly made by star Anthony Perkins".
-Dave Kehr of The Chicago Reader said: "Perkins tries to imitate Hitchcock's visual style, but most of the film is made without concern for style of any kind, unless it's the bludgeoning nonstyle of Friday the 13th".
-Variety called the film "dependent almost entirely upon self-referential incidents and attitudes for its effect, and it eventually becomes wearying".

 With the financial failure of Psycho III, Universal decided to continue the Psycho franchise as a television series, Bates Motel, taking inspiration from the Friday the 13th and A Nightmare on Elm Street TV series.
-In this televised spin-off of Psycho, Norman Bates is portrayed by Kurt Paul, who previously stood in as a stunt double for Anthony Perkins in Psycho II and Psycho III.
+In this televised spin-off of Psycho, Norman Bates is portrayed by Kurt Paul, who previously stood in as a stunt double for Anthony Perkins in Psycho II and III.
 Perkins declined involvement in the project and even heavily boycotted it.
 The film was made as a pilot for a weekly anthology television series, but the series was never picked up.
 Thus, Universal decided to air the pilot as a made-for-TV film over the 4th of July weekend.
 The film received mostly negative reviews and low Nielson ratings.

 A year after Bates Motel aired, production on Psycho IV: The Beginning began.
 Perkins wanted to direct the film and even came up with a pitch for the film along with Psycho III screenwriter Charles Edward Pogue; however, Psycho III was a critical and financial failure, so Universal rejected that idea and Mick Garris was brought in.
 Joseph Stefano was the screenwriter of the original film and was brought back to write the fourth film.
 He had disliked the two films between I and IV, feeling that they were too commercial and catered to the conventions of slasher movies.
-In an interview, Stefano said: "Gearing up for Psycho IV, I decided to ignore the two sequels – like the business in II about Norman’s mother".
+In an interview, Stefano said: "Gearing up for Psycho IV, I decided to ignore the two sequels – like the business in II about Norman's mother".